-The task of breaking down a household's electricity consumption into individual appliances is often referred to as non-intrusive appliance load monitoring (NIALM), or energy disaggregation.
+The task of breaking down a household's electricity consumption into individual appliances is often referred to as non-intrusive appliance load monitoring (NILM), or energy disaggregation.
 The field was introduced in the late 80s and early 90s, although it has recently gained momentum as a result of national smart meter deployments.
-Smart meters are household electricity meters which are deployed primarily for billing purposes, and therefore generally only measure the power demand of a household roughly once per second, although far less frequent readings are likely to be transmitted to the utility company.
-The focus of my PhD was the disaggregation of the power demand measured by such smart meters.
+Smart meters are deployed primarily for billing purposes, and therefore generally only measure the energy consumption of the home at low resolution (e.g. up to 30 minutes).
+However, such smart meters often make higher resolution (e.g. 10 second) power data available over a local home area network.
+My PhD focused on the disaggregation of 10 second power data as measured by such smart meters.

 A household's power demand disaggregated into appliances

 In order to perform such a disaggregation task, it is necessary to first build a mathematical model of a household.
 My work adopted an approach based on hidden Markov models (HMM), in which appliances within a household are represented by HMMs.
 Each HMM contains a number of parameters which describe the behaviour of a particular appliance, such as its power demand or frequency of use.
 However, every household is different, and two appliances of the same type (e.g. two fridges from different manufacturers) will behave slightly differently.
 This motivated a Bayesian treatment of HMMs, which would describe both the similarities and differences between different appliances of the same type.